tttallis/ajellito/_posts/2009-10-16-GettingStarted.markdown

 ## Caching

-Agilito can make use of the django caching mechanism, and will do so when you set it up as per usual in django.
+Ajellito can make use of the django caching mechanism, and will do so when you set it up as per usual in django.
 Make sure you have your TIMEZONE set correctly in settings.py; the objects will be retained longer than you want if you don't.

 ## Restricted vs. unrestricted story sizes

-Agilito supports both methods of sizing by setting the variable UNRESTRICTED\_SIZE to True of False in your settings.
+Ajellito supports both methods of sizing by setting the variable UNRESTRICTED\_SIZE to True of False in your settings.
 This setting is instance-wide and affects all your projects.
 It is currently not supported to set this to False after having used projects that were